behave/behave.example/_sources/tutorials/tutorial10.txt

 .. index:: data type, user-defined data type

-:Goal: Show how user-defined datatypes can be used in step parameters.
+:Goal: Show how user-defined data types can be used in step parameters.

-User-defined datatypes simplify the processing in step definitions.
+User-defined data types simplify the processing in step definitions.
-The string parameters are automatically parsed and converted into specific datatypes.
+The string parameters are automatically parsed and converted into specific data types.

 .. note::